OukoFranchez/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -c "bin" /etc/passwd

 The -c option of grep is used to count the number of matches.
 So, the command grep -c "bin" /etc/passwd will output the number of lines that contain the pattern "bin" in the file /etc/passwd.
+## 16. What's next?
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+grep -A 3 "root" /etc/passwd

+This uses the -A option of grep to specify the number of lines after the matching pattern to include in the output.
+In this case, we specify 3 to include 3 lines after each line that contains the pattern "root" in the /etc/passwd file.